icaruso21/Insect-Phenology-Forecaster/intro.md

    that organisms will not actually encounter this temperature was made.
    - **method** - The approximation technique used to calculate temperature throughout day.
 The *single.sine* method assumes the temperature curve is normally distributed around the maximum temperature.

 The threshold amount of degree days that must be accumulated for an insect egg to reach adulthood is defined as the **egg to adult degree days Celsius (EADDC)**.
-Understanding these key concepts in thermal ecology makes visualizing insect development from the egg stage to adult emergence possible for any species
+Understanding these key concepts in thermal ecology makes visualizing insect development from the egg stage to adult emergence possible for any species with a known BDT and UDT

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA1MTg1NTM1LDM5NDI1NzQ1OV19
+eyJoaXN0b3J5IjpbMTU1MDE3MDY4OSwzOTQyNTc0NTldfQ==
 -->